Uberspace/lab/source/guide_antragsgruen.rst

 .. tag_list::

-Antragsgrün_ is an open source web tool used by organisations such as the European and German Green Parties for discussing motions, amendments, and candidacies.
-It is written in PHP and distributed under the GPLv3 license
+Antragsgrün_ is an open source web tool used by organizations such as the European and German Green Parties for discussing motions, amendments, and candidacies.
+It is written in PHP and distributed under the GPLv3 license.

 ----